scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/ReadMe.md

 ## About this profile

 The following two keys may not be set (5 occurences total to enter the URL), and will need to be added/configured to point to the proper Jamf Self Service policy installation URLs for Intel and Apple Silicon for your macOS Monterey upgrade workflow.
+Also configure the iconLightPath / iconDarkPath if you'd like otherwise remove it.

 osVersionRequirements - Configured - macOS Big Sur Clients
 - actionButtonPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL